Natolin: Characteristics

-The City Information System area of Natolin is dominated by mid-rise multifamily residential area.
-Most of it consists of the housing estate of Natolin.
-Between Pileckiego, Stryjeńskich, and Przy Bażantarni Streets, and Komisji Edukacji Narodowej Avenue is also located the housing estate of Wyżyny, and in the area of 13 Stryjeńskich Street, a small housing estate of VitaParc.
-In the southwest, to the west of Stryjeńskich Street, is also located the neighbourhood of Moczydło, consisting predominantly of low-rise single-family housing.
-At the intersection of Belgradzka Street and Komisji Edukacji Narodowej Avenue is placed the Natolin station of the M1 line of the Warsaw Metro rapid transit underground system.
+Natolin is a residential area, dominated by high-rise apartment buildings, including the housing estates of VitaParc, Wolica, and Wyżyny.
+Additionally, the neighbourhood of Moczydło, predominantly consisting of low-rise single-family housing, is also present in the southwest, to the west of Stryjeńskich Street.It also has the Natolin station of the M1 line of the Warsaw Metro rapid transit underground system, placed at the intersection of Belgradzka Street and Komisji Edukacji Narodowej Avenue.

-In Natolin are present four urban parks.
-They are the Birch Woods Park, Moczydełko Park, Przy Bażantarni Park, and Silent Unseen Park.
-Additionally, right outside its boundary, next to Nowoursynowska Street, is placed the Natolin Park, which includes the 19th-century Potocki Palace built in the Neoclassical style, as well as the Natolin Woods nature reserve with the area of around 100 ha.
-In the eastern part of the neighbourhood are also located three small ponds, known as Moczydło 1, 2 and 3.
-Near Nowoursynowska Street also grows a pedunculate oak named Mieszko I, which with the age of around 600 years, is one of the oldest trees in Poland.
+The neighbourhood includes four urban parks, this being Birch Woods Park, Moczydełko Park, Przy Bażantarni Park, and Silent Unseen Park.
+Additionally, right outside its boundary, next to Nowoursynowska Street, is placed the Natolin Park, which includes the 19th-century Potocki Palace built in the Neoclassical style, as well as the Natolin Woods nature reserve with the area of approximately 100 ha.
+In the eastern part of the neighbourhood also includes three small ponds, known as Moczydło 1, 2, and 3.
+Additionally, a pedunculate oak tree, named Mieszko I, grows near Nowoursynowska Street, with its age estimated at around 600 years, making it one of the oldest trees in Poland.

-Within the neighbourhood are also located two Catholic churches.
-They are the Blessed Ladislas of Gielniów Church at 3 Przy Bażantarni Street, and Church of the Presentation of Jesus at 21 Stryjeńskich Street.
+Natolin also has two Catholic churches, including the Blessed Ladislas of Gielniów Church at 3 Przy Bażantarni Street, and the Church of the Presentation of Jesus at 21 Stryjeńskich Street.

+Location and boundaries

+Natolin is a City Information System area in Warsaw, Poland, located within the northeastern portion of the Ursynów district.
+Its boundaries are approximately determined to the north by Płaskowickiej Street, and Branickiego Street; to the east by the Warsaw Escarpment, Nowoursynowska Street, and Rosoła Street; to the south by Jeżewskiego Street, Komisji Edukacji Narodowej Avenue, Przy Bażantarni Street, Stryjeńskich Street, Wełniana Street, Ustronie Street; and to the west by Kabaty Woods, a branch line of the Warsaw Metro, Żołny Street, including following its for former fragment, previously leading to the intersection with Płaskowickiej Street.

+Natolin borders Stary Imielin, and Ursynów-Centrum to the north, Błonia Wilanowskie to the east, Kabaty to the south, and Kabaty Woods Nature Reserve, and Pyry to the west.
+Its eastern boundary forms the border between Ursynów and Wilanów.